-- 3.3.1 Regardless of transfer of ownership, existing Non-Conforming Buildings with a Non-Conforming Use that do not conform to the provisions of this Code may continue as long as the impacts of the non-conformity toward the zoning district is not increased. - 3.3.2 Regardless of transfer of ownership, existing nonconforming buildings that do not conform to the provisions of this Code may change use within the same building, provided the new use is permitted in Table 5.1. - 3.3.3 Regardless of transfer of ownership, existing Non-Conforming Signs that do not conform to the provisions of this Code may continue as they are until the sign is reconstructed or substantially modified such that the modifications are valued at more than fifty (50) % of the replacement value of the sign. - 3.3.4 Any reconstruction or modification of or change to a Pedestrian Priority Street or Boulevard façade of a non-conforming building or non-conforming sign shall meet the provisions the Padre Boulevard Entertainment District Design Guidelines that affect the façade design of a building unless a Design Exception is granted by the City Manager/Designee, Form-Based Code Review Committee, and/or the City Council.
-In granting or denying Design Exception, the reviewer shall evaluate the extent to which the proposed modifications result in greater or lesser conformance with the specifications of this Code and the extent to which the modifications meet the vision and intent of the PBED Code and the Design Guidelines.
+- 3.3.1 Regardless of transfer of ownership, existing Non-Conforming Buildings with a Non-Conforming Use that do not conform to the provisions of this Code may continue as long as the impacts of the nonconformity toward the zoning district is not increased. - 3.3.2 Regardless of transfer of ownership, existing nonconforming buildings that do not conform to the provisions of this Code may change use within the same building, provided the new use is permitted in Table 5.1. - 3.3.3 Regardless of transfer of ownership, existing Non-Conforming Signs that do not conform to the provisions of this Code may continue as they are until the sign is reconstructed or substantially modified such that the modifications are valued at more than fifty (50) % of the replacement value of the sign. - 3.3.4 Any reconstruction or modification of or change to a Pedestrian Priority Street or Boulevard façade of a non-conforming building shall meet the provisions the Padre Boulevard and Entertainment District Code that affect the façade design of a building unless a Design Exception is granted by the City Manager or his Designee, Public Works Director, Building Official, and/or the City Council.
+In granting or denying Design

+Exception, the reviewer shall evaluate the extent to which the proposed modifications result in greater or lesser conformance with the specifications of this Code and the extent to which the modifications meet the vision and intent of the PBED Code.